jackmaden/philosophybreak/src/pages/articles/the-greatest-happiness-of-the-greatest-number-what-bentham-really-meant/index.md

 In other words, all of human behavior is driven by pain and pleasure — that’s just natural, Bentham says (echoing the [philosophy of ancient Greek philosopher Epicurus](/articles/epicureanism-defined-philosophy-is-a-form-of-therapy/)).

 People might dress it up with words like ‘duty’ or ‘virtue’, but when you get right down to the fundamental _drivers_ of why we act the way we do, ultimately we all want more pleasure, and we all want less pain.
-Happiness for each of us is simply constituted by the aggregate balance of the former over the latter.
+Happiness for each of us is simply constituted by the aggregate balance of the former over the latter (for a counterargument to this position, see [Nozick’s Experience Machine](/articles/nozick-experience-machine-vs-hedonism-should-you-plug-in/)).

 The strength of his utilitarianism, Bentham thinks, is that it _accepts_ this fact of human nature, and incorporates it into a secular ethical system: doing the right thing means performing so-called ‘hedonic calculus’ to ensure we act in ways that bring about more pleasure than pain.